juliamrch/Obsidian-templates/README.md

 ### 🌐 Blog

-This is a template post for [Hugo](https://gohugo.io), since my blog is embeded into Obsidian, and write my posts from there.
+This is a template post for [Hugo](https://gohugo.io), since my blog is embeded into Obsidian, and I write my posts from there.

 ## ⚙️ Special features?